benmvp/slides/2019/ato/react-eco.md

 NOTES:
 - Instead of creating a whole new set of immutable objects with their own API
 - It provides a `produce()` helper
-- You give the function the object you want to mutate & a function that does the mutation
+- You give the function the object you want to mutate
+  * and a function that performs the mutation
 - Get to write the mutations in "normal" JavaScript
-- Batches up the mutations & it returns the "next state" of the object
+- It efficiently batches up the mutations
+  * Returns the "next state" of the object
 - Huge pro is that it works w/ normal JS objects/arrays
-- You can do even more fanciness with currying with `produce()` to make **it** your reducer
+- You can do even more fanciness with currying with `produce()`
+  * Makes **it** your reducer
+  * Check out the docs

 /////
 <!-- .slide: data-background="url(../../img/nav-react/eva-tillmann-677057-clown-fish-unsplash.jpg) no-repeat center" data-background-size="cover" -->